MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/client-advanced-settings.md

 ## LogMatchedContent

-By default, the information protection client and scanner doesn't send content matches for sensitive info types to Microsoft Purview, which can then be displayed in [activity explorer](/purview/data-classification-activity-explorer).
+By default, the information protection client doesn't send content matches for sensitive info types to Microsoft Purview, which can then be displayed in [activity explorer](/purview/data-classification-activity-explorer).
+The scanner always sends this information.
 For more information about this additional information that can be sent, see [Content matches for deeper analysis](/azure/information-protection/reports-aip#content-matches-for-deeper-analysis).

 To send content matches when sensitive information types are sent, use the following advanced setting in a label policy: